-The Trustee must reimburse the Grantor, or other persons as specified by the Department from the fund for remedial action expenditures and/or third-party liability claims in such amounts as the Department directs in writing.
-In addition, the Trustee must refund to the Grantor such amounts as the Department specifies in writing.
-Upon refund, such funds no longer constitute part of the fund as defined herein.
+The Trustee shall reimburse the Grantor, or other persons as specified by the Department from the fund for remedial action expenditures and/or third-party liability claims in such amounts as the Department shall direct in writing.
+In addition, the Trustee shall refund to the Grantor such amounts as the Department specifies in writing.
+Upon refund, such funds shall no longer constitute part of the fund as defined herein.